Monitoring Load Balancer DNS Records

 Load Balancer Logic

 DNS Check compares the list of IP addresses or domain names that you enter to the records returned in response to a DNS query.
-If the records returned are either a subset or exact match of those that were entered, the check passes.
+If the records returned are either a subset or an exact match of those that were entered, the check passes.

 If any of the records returned in response to the DNS query were not entered into DNS Check, the check fails.